 The Group endeavours to involve their students in as many outside events as possible; it is ambitious and thrives on encouraging each rider to develop their technique and confidence. and develop their competitive skills, thus allowing them to interact with other similar groups from across the South East and nationally.

 There are three riding sessions each week during term time.
-The first is on Wednesday afternoons, when the Nursery class of 2-3 year olds are introduced to the sensation of sitting on a pony and its movement, sometimes from the confinement of a wheelchair this is a significant shift .
+The first is on Wednesday afternoons, when a class for 4-9 year olds are introduced to the sensation of sitting on a pony and its movement, sometimes from the confinement of a wheelchair this is a significant shift .
 The fitting of safety helmets can be a challenging moment for pupils and instructors but all steps are taken slowly to consolidate the learning process to ensure that they are comfortable and at one with the pony.
 The aim is to ensure that their riding experience is an exciting and joyful event.
 It also helps to develop the child’s sensory skills through touching the pony and feeling it’s movement.

 The second and third sessions are held on Thursday mornings from 9.30 to 11.30, Having already been introduced to riding on Wednesday afternoons, more advanced lessons are possible.
 A large number of volunteers are required to cover the sessions, not only to help get the ponies ready for riding, but to encourage riders to gain confidence and achieve their own personal goals.
 Some riders may need two side walkers and a leader for safety reasons, so that at any one session of six riders at least 18 helpers plus the instructor are needed, whilst in our classroom further groups of students are being taught horse management and tack care by yet more volunteers.